-How do I clean and maintain my cup?
+How do I clean and maintain the cup?

 Cleaning process